caddyserver/website/src/docs/markdown/profiling.md

 <aside class="tip">

-The difference between "goroutine" and "full goroutine stack dump" is the `?debug=2` parameter: the full stack dump is like what you'd see output after a panic; it's more verbose and, notably, does not collapse identical goroutines.
+The difference between "goroutine" and "full goroutine stack dump" is the `?debug=2` parameter: the full stack dump is like output you'd see after a panic; it's more verbose and, notably, does not collapse identical goroutines.

 </aside>